patrickhulce/mission-mech/README.md

-# Mission Mech
+# Autobots Assemble

-A JavaScript library to build mechanized assistants to accomplish vague missions using LLMs.
+A JavaScript library to build automated assistants to accomplish vague objectives using LLMs.